CLAS Faculty Research Grants

 Utilization of Funds

-Funds may be used for: (1) travel; (2) maintenance; (3) data collection/analysis—including laboratory analysis, computer time, informants' fees; and (4) release time/salary replacement (only for research projects by junior CLAS Core faculty in the tenure stream when the research will result in publications that will improve the likelihood of the faculty member's attainment of tenure).
+Funds may be used for: (1) travel; (2) maintenance; (3) data collection/analysis—including laboratory analysis, computer time, participants' fees; and (4) release time/salary replacement (only for research projects by junior CLAS Core faculty in the tenure stream when the research results in publications that will improve the likelihood of the faculty member's attainment of tenure).

 Funds cannot be used for: (1) publication costs; (2) attendance at professional meetings; (3) the purchase of major equipment (e.g., cameras, computers, or any equipment costing more than $500); or (4) salary supplements/summer salary (except as indicated under #4 above).

 If the grant is awarded, the funds will be transferred to the relevant department.
-Upon completion of their research, faculty must submit a Concur report to CLAS and a brief (two to four page) written report* explaining how the funds were used.
-Arrangements for transferring the awarded funds must be made by May 1, 2020.
+Upon completion of their research, faculty must submit a Concur report to CLAS and a brief (two to four pages) written report* explaining how the funds were used.
+Arrangements for transferring the awarded funds must be made by time the grant is awarded.
 Funds should be expended between April and August of the award year; for any exceptions, please contact us.

 Proposal Requirements